 1. The School considers financial aid as the single most important vehicle to maintain an economically diverse student population.

 2. Financial aid is distributed to qualifying families of students in grades prekindergarten through 12.
-The School strives to meet 100 percent of an aid recipient's family need as determined by School and Student Service for Financial Aid (SSS) and all other supporting documents.
+The School strives to meet 100 percent of a financial aid recipient’s family need as determined by School and Student Services for Financial Aid (SSS) and all other supporting documents.

 3. A supplemental support budget exists to enable students to participate in all aspects of school life on an equitable basis.

 4. The School recognizes the increasing burden tuition places on middle-income families, and the Financial Aid Committee works to ensure that Greenhill is an affordable option.

 5. Families must reapply for financial aid each year.

 6. Greenhill gives priority to families who have previously received aid prior to making any new commitments.